EricssonResearch/cloud-native-app-simulator/community/README.md

 - docker
 - git

-These dependencies are need to be set up before building and running the code.
+These dependencies need to be set up before building and running the code.
 - [Setting Up Docker](#setting-up-docker)
 - [Build the worker image](#build-the-worker-image)
 - [Setting Up Kind](#setting-up-kind)

 ### Setting Up Docker
-To use docker to build you will need:
+To use docker to build required images you will need:
 - **docker tools:** To download and install Docker follow [these instructions](https://docs.docker.com/install/).

 ### Build the worker image